POP303U/nvim-ide/README.md

 + nvim-tree: filetree within neovim
 + treesitter: syntax highlighting for neovim

-Install any lsp-server using :LspInstall
+Install any lsp-server using :LspInstall while in a file Install any text-highlighter using :TSInstall 'name of file' for example 'rust'

-Install any text-highlighter using :TSInstall
+This config is tailored to rust developers and you might have to do research to use other lsp-servers, Although using :LspInstall on a file like Typescript will work 99% of the time.